ojd2/CS5003-Practical-1/README.md

 ### Component 1: Stopwatch.

-This is a rather verbose and non MVC, it is a simple timer which we will use to capture time and bind to our user tasks.
+This is rather verbose and non MVC, it is a simple timer which we will use to capture time and bind to our user tasks.
 The only MVC implementation for the stopwatch are some methods which extend the stopwatch by use of some simple controller